wilkie/blog/posts/reuleaux-selectors.md

 ![Imagine you are a person that does not fall cleanly into one of these two categories.
 You are now presented with a bright red flag that will not let you continue until you choose.
 How would you feel?
 (Image is rdio's registration and courtesy of <a href="https://www.rstat.us/updates/50e8a221aeb89a00020202e4">@carols10cents</a>)](gender-rdio.png)

 A common reason for including gender, even if only privately stored and never publicly displayed, is to provide humanization through gendered language, such as personalizing text with the correct pronouns.
-If this is the case, then the correct action is to just simply ask the user for their preferred pronouns and allow for a nongendered form if language permits (which [English does](http://en.wikipedia.org/wiki/Gender-neutral_pronoun#Summary)).
+If this is the case, then the correct action is to just simply ask the user for their preferred pronouns and allow for a non-gendered form if language permits (which [English does](http://en.wikipedia.org/wiki/Gender-neutral_pronoun#Summary)).

 ![Rdio only uses their gender information to provide linguistics.
 We recommend that pronouns be explicitly asked for in place of gender, and that you allow a non-gendered option (his/her/their.)](gender-rdio-response.png)